nicholasdille/dille.name/slides/2021-11-08/110_ecosystem/buildkit/k8s/slides.final.md

 ## Managing BuildKit using buildx

-Create builder instances in Kubernetes:
+Configure buildx to use Kubernetes:

 ```plaintext
 docker buildx create \